l922324/simple_robot_simulation/README.md

 # simple_robot_simulation
-This is a simple robot simulation simulating a two wheel drive mobile robot with one castor wheel in front in a simple gazebo environment.
+This is a simple robot simulation simulating a mobile robot with four driving wheels in a simple gazebo environment.
 This simulation requires a proper installed ROS, gazebo and rviz.

 This simulation package was created under following environment: